braineering/crimegraph/README.md

 # CRIMEGRAPH

-*Crime network analysis leveraging data stream processing*
+*Criminal networks analysis leveraging data stream processing*

-Big data analytics is a disruptive technology that can reshape core tasks of security intelligence.
-The real-time discovery of hidden criminal patterns is an outstanding challenge for security and law enforcement agencies.
-In particular, predicting the evolution of criminal networks and uncovering concealed relationships can efficiently guide investigations for better decision-making.

-In this context, it is necessary to develop social network metrics that are both domain-aware and ready to be executed in a data stream environment.
-That is why we propose two structural local metrics for link detection and prediction, together with their data stream processing implementation.
+The ability to discover patterns of interest in criminal networks can support and ease the investigation tasks by security and law enforcement agencies.
+Being the criminal network a special case of social network, we can properly reuse most of the state-of-the-art techniques to discover patterns of interests, i.e., hidden and potential links.
+Nevertheless, in time-sensible scenarios, like the one involving criminal actions, the ability to discover patterns in a (near) real-time manner can be of primary importance.
+In this paper, we investigate the identification of patterns for link detection and prediction on an evolving criminal network.
+Being the criminal network a dynamic social graph, we exploit a stream processing approach to extract information of interest as soon as data is generated.
+To this end, we also propose three new similarity social network metrics, specifically tailored for criminal link detection and prediction.
-The experimental results show that the proposed metrics can reach up to ??\% accuracy with an average latency of ?? ms.
+Then, we develop a flexible data stream processing application, relying on the framework Apache Flink; this solution allows to deploy and evaluate the newly proposed metrics as well as the one existing in literature.
+The experimental results show that the new metrics we propose can reach up to 83% accuracy in detection and 82% accuracy in prediction, resulting competitive with the state of the art metrics.

 ## Requirements
 To execute the app locally you need the following to be installed to your system: